 - Attend an advisement meeting regarding the Practical Nursing program (this is different from seeing your academic advisor/counselor for general college information & registration).
 See the dates and times listed in the "Practical Nursing Admission Packet" or online at www.sic.edu.

 - Register and take the TEAS (Test of Essential Academic Skills) at SIC.
 Exam dates are by appointment, call 252-5400, ext.
 2442.
-Dates and times of upcoming test dates can be found in the application packet.
+The dates and times of upcoming TEAS tests can be found in the application packet.
 Prior to taking the TEAS test make payment to the SIC Business Office of $45 for TEAS testing fee.
 Make check or money order payable to Southeastern Illinois College.
 No refunds.
 Examinee must bring a receipt showing payment has been made for the test and a photo ID (driver's license, state ID, or SIC student ID).
 Applicants are welcome to use the TEAS V study guide at SIC's Library or purchase their own through ATI testing or SIC's bookstore.
 The TEAS scores will be used to rank admission to the program.
 Applicants may take the exam a maximum of two times during the approved testing period, to improve their scores, if they so choose.
 The highest score will be used for ranking.
 If the applicant is transferring a TEAS V score taken at another college, the applicant is responsible for making arrangements with ATI for the transfer, as well as for all costs incurred with the transfer.
 It is the applicant's responsibility to ensure those scores have been received by the Nursing Office by March 31.
 The examination must be taken in time for scores to be received by the college prior to the deadline of the program.
 Those who are reapplying to the program must retake the TEAS exam for continuation.

 Applicants who have completed all of the above steps by March 31 must still: